santogioia-scandit/data-capture-documentation/docs/sdks/flutter/matrixscan/advanced.md

 }

 @override
-PointWithUnit offsetForTrackedBarcode(BarcodeTrackingAdvancedOverlay overlay, TrackedBarcode trackedBarcode) {
+PointWithUnit offsetForTrackedBarcode(BarcodeBatchAdvancedOverlay overlay, TrackedBarcode trackedBarcode) {
 // This is the offset that will be applied to the view.
 // You can use MeasureUnit.fraction to give a measure relative to the view itself, the sdk will take care of transforming this into pixel size.
 // We now center horizontally and move up the view to make sure it's centered and above the barcode quadrilateral by half of the view's height.